fabriziosalmi/proxmox-lxc-autoscale/README.md

 ```

 ## Logging
+> [!TIP]

-Logs for the LXC AutoScale daemon are stored in `/var/log/lxc_autoscale.log`.
+> Logs for the LXC AutoScale daemon are stored in `/var/log/lxc_autoscale.log`.
 You can monitor this log file to observe the daemon's operations and troubleshoot any issues.

 ```
 root@proxmox:~# tail /var/log/lxc_autoscale.log